udy786/kazoo/core/kazoo_convert/doc/README.md

-/*
-Section: Kazoo Convert
-Title: Kazoo Convert
-Language: en-US
-Version: 4.2
-*/

 # Kazoo Convert *The Kazoo Core File Format Converter Library*

 ## Overview

-The Kazoo convert provides a core set of functions for converting file formats.
+The Kazoo convert provides a core library for converting file formats.
 This app moves functionality previously scattered throughout other applications into a single core application.

 This app is intended to:
 1. Provides a core consistant interface for file format conversions.